West Midlands Ambulance Service helps Ukraine cancer patients

 He said: "I would hope an interruption [of treatment] of just a few weeks - the time since the start of the war - won't impact on the long-term care.

-"But obviously if that were to continue for a few weeks more, and it was to turn into months, for anyone that wasn't able to access ongoing treatment, then the consequences could be grave."
+"But obviously if that were to continue for a few weeks more, and it was to turn into months, for anyone that wasn't able to access ongoing treatment, then the consequences could be grave.

+"I'm very proud that our facility in Birmingham will be able to provide expert cancer care for some of those children," he added.

+The hospital trust's chief medical officer, Dr Fiona Reynolds, who triaged the children on arrival, said her team was proud to have been able to support the children.

 An ambulance service spokesperson praised "incredible teamwork from so many NHS staff to get it all sorted so quickly".